-In 2020, though another challenging year with an uncertain outlook, I am confident that our Directors and the management are experienced to overcome any challenges ahead.
-Our research and development team will continue to make breakthrough in product upgrades and invention.
-Further, the Group will look for business development opportunities through gaining exposure in different marketing channels.
+Our Directors and the management will be cautious and pay careful attention to the development and any challenges ahead.
+Our research and development team will continue to strive to make breakthrough in product upgrades and invention.
+Further, the Group will look for business development opportunities through gaining exposure in various online marketing channels.